charsets(7) - phpMan

 8859-5 Cyrillic letters supporting Bulgarian, Byelorussian, Macedonian,

-8859-6 Supports Arabic.
-The 8859-6 glyph table is a fixed font of sep-
+8859-6 Was created for Arabic.
+The 8859-6 glyph table is a fixed font

-these using the proper initial, medial, and final forms.
+combine these using the proper initial, medial, and final forms.

-8859-8 Supports modern Hebrew without niqud (punctuation signs).
+8859-8 Supports Modern Hebrew without niqud (punctuation signs).
 Niqud

 8859-9 (Latin-5)